 What do you think about carbs?

-Carbs are great, truly, but I think processed and refined carbs like GMO white flour are contributing to killing our planet.
-And many people with diabetes.
+Carbs are great, truly, but I think processed and refined carbs like GMO white flour are contributing to many negative consequences for many people.
 I also think that some carbs from healthy sources are more suitable to some people than others.
 I like to advocate that every individual experiment with different real food to figure out what’s best for their unique body chemistry.

 Why do you blog about your husband so much?